Values

 Bella Chu is a classically trained pianist with experience in contemporary and jazz styles, adding versatility to her music.
 She also leads the Dilly Choir, a community choir in Wollondilly that promotes connection and creativity through singing.
 Bella’s passion lies in making music accessible and fostering personal growth, whether through piano lessons or choir participation.
 Her work emphasizes inclusion, wellbeing, and the joy of shared musical experiences.

-William Kiss - Guitar
+Samantha Essex - Guitar

-Jack Andrews - Guitar, and Music Production
+Jack Andrews - Guitar, Music Production

 Jack is a classically trained guitarist with expertise in contemporary styles, including rock and heavy metal.
 His diverse musical background allows him to connect with students across genres.
 Currently halfway through his Master of Music Therapy, Jack is passionate about the therapeutic power of music and its ability to foster self-expression and well-being.
 His teaching blends technical skill with creativity, helping students grow as musicians while exploring music’s emotional and personal impact.